paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-049-miscellaneous-prohibitions-and-penalties.md

 (1) An officer of the Navy or Marine Corps.

-(2) A commissioned officer of the Army or Air Force.
+(2) A commissioned officer of the Army, Air Force, or Space Force.

 (3) An officer of the Coast Guard.